-If you choose to send a birthday treat it should be a small healthy choice item.
+Please do not send birthday treats to school as we are limiting the sharing of food and items due to COVID protocols.
 Sometimes children bring birthday invitations to school.
 This is fine as long as no one is excluded i.e. boys invite all the boys in the classroom, girls invite all the girls.
 Otherwise, please mail the invitations.